○ 9 min read

 Get a Great Night’s Sleep

-Having a bedtime routine can encourage better quality sleep, and sticking to it will give you long-term benefits and help you maintain your energy.
-Starting by avoiding blue light and artificial light exposure a few hours before bedtime (or when the sun goes down would be best) to help your circadian rhythm stay in balance.
+Having a bedtime routine can encourage quality sleep, and sticking to it will give you long-term benefits and help you maintain your energy.
+Starting by avoiding blue light and artificial light exposure a few hours before bedtime (or when the sun goes down would be best) to help your circadian rhythm stay.
 Relaxing activities such as reading a book, meditating, or taking a walk can help you wind down at the end of the day and help promote a good night’s rest.

 Eat a Balanced Diet

 If you are what you eat, then certainly, the vitality of the food you consume will determine the foundation of your energy levels.
 Food becomes energy, and diets that don’t have enough of the right nutrients make it more difficult for your body to convert into efficient fuel that keeps you going.
 A diet high in sugar and processed foods can leave the body feeling drained and may be lacking in specific nutrients the body needs to keep you feeling good.
 Rich, heavy, or greasy foods can also make you feel sluggish and can put an extra burden on your system.
 Getting enough high-quality protein and healthy fats is essential to keeping energy up.
-Also, make sure you have an abundance of colorful nutrients that come from fruits and vegetables, which are important for cellular health and energy.
+Also, make sure you have an abundance of colorful nutrients that come from fruits and vegetables, which are important for health and energy.

 The Essential Element

 Good energy is about so much more than just drinking a bunch of coffee or energy drinks to get through the day.
 To maintain it long-term, you’ve got to find a good balance in your lifestyle that will leave you feeling well-rested and pumped for what comes the next day.
-Looking up to professional athletes like Koa Smith can give you motivation and new ideas for maintaining and supporting your energy levels.
+Looking up to professional athletes can give you motivation and new ideas for maintaining and supporting your energy levels.
 Essential elements® is here to help you give it your all and retain good energy throughout your day and throughout your life.